ericwikman/cinque.xyz/docs/giant/lotus.md

 - **Absolute Range:** prepend a $ sign in front of a column or row cell reference (\$A\$1)
 - **Expand Cursor to Range**
 - **Named Range:** alias a range like A1..B7 with an up to 15 character name like SALES
-- **Precedence:** math done in the order of: exponation, negation, multiplication/division, addition/subtraction.
+- **Precedence:** math done in the order of: exponentiation, negation, multiplication/division, addition/subtraction.
 - **Macros:** basically the same as keystroke memory
   - uses {} symbols to contain special keys
   - allows you to store the macro definitions in cells and assign them to an Alt-{key}